Emulator Issues #1740

 - Do that twist thing while pressing analog stick to left or right

-#9 Updated by rodiabloalmeida about 10 years ago
+#9 Updated by rodiabloalmeida over 10 years ago

 Here is some feedback, ayuanx.